Chances are, your home is one of the millions of dwellings in the United States that is under-insulated.

 Our specialty!
 Inquire about our application.

 Lehigh Valley Insulation is experienced at insulating everything from small cottages to more complex, larger homes.
-Regardless of the size or use of the building, we pride ourselves in doing every job right the first time … every time.
+Regardless of the size or use of the building, we pride ourselves in doing every job right the first time with superior quality insulation services.

 Our company adheres to 3 basic principles: